Krystian Ochman: 2020–2021: The Voice of Poland and Ochman

 His first single, "Światłocienie", was performed on The Voice of Poland in late 2020.
 The song was certified gold in Poland on 7 April 2021.
 He released his self-titled debut studio album, Ochman, on 19 November 2021.
 The album peaked at number 5 on Poland's charts on 3 March 2022.

 2022–present: Eurovision Song Contest

 In early 2022, Telewizja Polska (TVP) announced that he would compete in Poland's national final, Tu bije serce Europy!
 Wybieramy hit na Eurowizję, with the song "River".
 The song was written by Ochman himself along with Ashley Hicklin, Adam Wiśniewski, and Mikołaj Trybulec.
 On 19 February 2022, he won the national final and represented Poland in the Eurovision Song Contest 2022 in Turin.
 He finished 12th in the final with 151 points.

-On 27 January 2023, he released a single Cry For You in collaboration with Kalush Orchestra, the winner of 2022 Eurovision Song Contest.
+On 27 January 2023, he released a single Cry For You in collaboration with Kalush Orchestra, the winner of the Eurovision Song Contest 2022.